 No. But we use several different methods to remove/reduce appearance of stains and have a high success rate of making a floor look great.
 We will go over the floor with you and point out any areas of concerns and explain how we will treat those stains.
 If a floor is beyond repair due to stains, we can dye the floor.
 The dye is permanent and colors the floor.
 Just think of dyeing a shirt

 This is one of the biggest things you should look for.
 If a contractor tells you that they can grind and polish a house in 2 days, they are not properly grinding your floor.
-A 1000 square foot typical house takes 5 working days to complete.
-This does not include stain treatment or patch work that can take several days to complete.
+A 1200 square foot typical house takes 5 working days to complete.
+This may not include stain treatment or patch work that can take several days to complete.